TileDB-Inc/tiledbsc/.github/CONTRIBUTING.md

 * regenerate the precomputed vignettes (e.g., `quickstart.Rmd` from `quickstart.Rmd.orig`)
 * rebuild the vignettes

+Run `make docs` to:

+* rebuild package documentation

-Run `make ipynbs` to:
+Run `make check` to:

-* regenerate the precomputed vignettes (e.g., `quickstart.Rmd` from `quickstart.Rmd.orig`
-* convert the rendered vignettes to IPython notebooks
+* build and check the package as CRAN and without unit tests

 Run `make` to
-* perform all of the steps noted above
+* perform all of the documentation steps noted above
+* build the package
+* check the package as CRAN but without running tests (this is temporary until mock tests are implemented)

 **Helpers:**

+* `make ipynbs` tp regenerate the precomputed vignettes and convert the rendered vignettes to IPython notebooks
+* `make test` to run unit tests
-* `make clean` to remove the rendered vignettes
+* `make clean` to remove build/check files and rendered vignettes